secretGeek/today-i-learned-staging/powershell/parameters_general_guide.md

 You call it like this:

-	New-Satelitte "The Nazgul Banana" 500
+	New-Satellite "The Nazgul Banana" 500

 and NOT like this:

-	New-Satelitte ("The Nazgul Banana", 500)   # NO!
+	New-Satellite ("The Nazgul Banana", 500)   # NO!
 Not like this!

 ...as that would be interpreted as you sending a single parameter, an array with two values